davidyell/FF8-GF-Corral/README.md

 #Final Fantasy VIII Corral
 An application to organise your Guardian Forces so that you can maximise the junction coverage on your team or teams.

-An example is running on Google App Engine, http://neon-pad-87409.appspot.com/

 ##Why?
 Tried to build an OOP application without using a framework.